grpc/grpc.io/content/en/docs/guides/reflection.md

 If your gRPC API is accessible to public users, you may _not_ want to expose the reflection service, as you may consider this a security issue.
-Ultimately, you will need to make a call here that strikes the best balanced between security and ease-of-use for you and your users.
+Ultimately, you will need to make a call here that strikes the best balance between security and ease-of-use for you and your users.